EVasseure/Android-Maze-Game/README.md

 [The game on Google Play!](https://play.google.com/store/apps/details?id=com.potatoinc.mazeaddict)

 This is a simple maze game made in java for android, which purpose was to try the publishing process on Google Play.
+(It is probably super buggy)

 ![Demo](/googleplay/promo.png)